 Do you struggle to start a project or can’t express your thoughts effectively on a page or screen?
 If the answer is yes, then you are not alone.
 This experience is familiar to even the most accomplished authors and seasoned writers.
 Luckily, a few tips can help you overcome this obstacle and start writing again.
 This article answers your questions about writer’s block and provides practical tips to overcome it and get back on track with your writing.
 So whether you’re a new writer or an experienced writer, read on for insights that will help you regain your creative flow.
 What is writer’s block?
 Writer’s block is the feeling of being stuck and unable to craft words you desire to write.
 It generally involves a mental or emotional blockage that impedes ideas and word flow.
 Struggling with writer’s block is like being frozen in front of a blank page or screen.
 Your mind races with questions like “What should I write about?” and “Where do I begin?” but the answers never seem to come.
 A frustrating experience like this affects your progress, level of consistency, and quality of writing.
 Despite these effects, writer’s block is a normal part of the creative process and a valuable opportunity for self-reflection and growth when approached with a positive mindset.
 What are the symptoms of writer’s block?
 Several symptoms can indicate writer’s block.
 Here are just a few: Difficulty beginning or completing a project Inability to concentrate or focus on what you’re writing Lack of inspiration Physical symptoms such as feelings of fatigue or depression, headaches, and restlessness Difficulty coming up with ideas Difficulty organizing your thoughts While the experience is unique for every writer, it is noteworthy that writer’s block is not a pathology, and you can overcome it.
 What causes writer’s block?… read more →

-Which app is best for creative writing?
+Which apps are best for creative writing?
 Writing is an essential skill, but it can be tough.
 When it comes to creative writing, there are many tools and apps available today that can help you create compelling content and improve your writing.
 But what’s really out there and which is the best for you?
 We’ve put together a list of some of the most popular apps for creative writers.
 From outlining to editing and everything in between, these apps can help you improve your writing skills, make your work process a lot more efficient, and transform you into a fantastic writer.
 So if you’re looking to be more productive and organized in your writing, keep reading.
 ProWritingAid (Mac, Windows) ProWritingAid is a great option for writers of all levels.
 It is more affordable and the best alternative to Grammarly.
 It offers a variety of features that are tailored specifically for creative writers, such as revision tracking, word count estimation, and detailed analysis of a writer’s strengths and weaknesses.
 The app also has a “learn mode” that helps novice writers improve their vocabulary and grammar skills incrementally.
 Plus, it’s easy to use and can be accessed on any device and the customer support team is available 24/7 to help you get the most out of the app.
-Key benefits of ProWritingAid: detailed feedback on your grammar and spelling, which can help you to iron out any mistakes and improve your writing style a range of helpful exercises to help you improve your writing skills, and it is perfect for both beginners and experienced writers a wide variety of resources, including tips on how to write essays, articles, business letters, and more an integrated plagiarism checker ensures your work is free of plagiarism Grammarly (Web, Mac, Windows, Android, iOS) Grammarly is a… read more →
+Key benefits of ProWritingAid: detailed feedback on your grammar and spelling, which can help you to iron out any mistakes and improve your writing style a range of helpful exercises to help you improve your writing skills, and it is perfect for both beginners and experienced writers a wide variety of resources, including tips on how to write essays, articles, business letters, and more an integrated plagiarism checker ensures your work is free of plagiarism Learn more about ProWritingAid on their website.
+Sudowrite (Web)… read more →

 When most people hear that someone is a writer, the first idea that pops into their heads would the image of a person which is tortured by their personal demons, but which turn that pain into a literary masterpiece, or at the very least the image of a struggling wordsmith who is working some dead-end job, waiting for a call from one of the publishers.
 So, basically, it’s either Dostoevsky, or Bradley Cooper’s characters in “Limitless”.
 However, the reality doesn’t have to be as grim if you are a writer or aspiring to be one.
 In this day and age, there are plenty of jobs which allow you to make use of your writing talents, and which, according to key industry figures, pay really well.
 Let’s take a look at some best and most lucrative jobs for people who love writing.
 Technical Writer According to Matthew Childs, who works as writer for Essay Writing Lab, when it comes to technical writing, you need to be able to turn complex technical concepts and terminology into simple and understandable language.
 For example, technical writers are usually required to put together software user guides, manuals, complex technical documentation, and specifications, among other things.
 Also, if you are interested in this sort of gig, your soft skills will need to be on point, since you will be working closely with other professionals, such as developers, engineers, and designer, just to name a few.
 Not only is technical writing a fast-growing profession, but it also pays upwards of $70,000 per year.
 Proofreader Proofreading is especially important nowadays, since the demand for online content is bigger than ever.
 Content gets produced fast, but it still needs to be flawless, which is where proofreaders come in.
 Whether it’s books, novels, columns, articles, or blog post, it doesn’t… read more →